eslint/rfcs/designs/2019-linter-options/README.md

 ### reportUnusedDisableDirectives

-That value can be one of `"off"`, `"warn"`, and `"error"`.
-Default is `"off"`.
+That value can be a boolean value.
+Default is `false`.

-It reports directive comments like `// eslint-disable-line` when no errors would have been reported on that line anyway.
+It reports directive comments like `//eslint-disable-line` when no errors would have been reported on that line anyway.

-- If `"warn"` then it doesn't cause to change the exit code of ESLint.
-- If `"error"` then it causes to change the exit code of ESLint.
+This option is different a bit from `--report-unused-disable-directives` CLI option.
+The `--report-unused-disable-directives` CLI option fails the linting with non-zero exit code (i.e., it's the same behavior as `severity=2`), but this `coreOptions.reportUnusedDisableDirectives` setting doesn't fail the linting (i.e., it's the same behavior as `severity=1`).
+This is for the concern https://github.com/eslint/rfcs/pull/22#discussion_r283118349.

 <table><td>
 🚀 <b>Implementation</b>: